Red Sift’s email protocol configuration guide

 Why SPF isn't enough and you still need DMARC

 Irrespective of which failure mode you specify in your SPF record, receiving servers are unlikely to honor your requested policy.
+This is why DMARC has become required by major inbox providers in 2026.
 This is because SPF is limited in that:

 Due to these limitations, DMARC (Domain-based Message Authentication, Reporting, and Conformance) was introduced as an additional email authentication standard.
 DMARC addresses the shortcomings of SPF and provides the following enhancements: